-In this article, I will discuss the floods in Bihar, causes and effects of floods in Bihar with the help of maps and diagrams.
+In this article, I will discuss the floods in Bihar, the causes, and the effects of floods in Bihar with the help of maps and diagrams.
 This topic is very important for the Geography optional of bpsc.
-After reading this article you will get a crisp idea about the factors which trigger the intensity of floods of Bihar.
+After reading this article you will get a crisp idea about the factors which trigger the intensity of floods in Bihar.

 Flood is a high flow of water which overtops either the natural or the artificial banks of a river channel.Smith